wonderlic/swagger-validation/docs/md/DOCUMENTATION.md

 - value `Object` - The value that was passed to be validated
 - \[models\] `Object` - Optionally, the models that are defined as part of this Swagger API definition
 - \[allowMultiple=false\] `Boolean` - True if this <tt>param</tt> allowed multiple and the param type allows multiple, else false

 **Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains the value, parsed successfully if validation knows how, else the value unmodified.
+<a name="Validation.ParamTypes.Validate_Object"></a>
+###ParamTypes.Validate_Object(param, req, [models], validationObj)
+Validates the object <tt>req</tt> that called validation.

+**Params**

+- param `Object` - The Swagger param that was created for this operation
+- req `Object` - The object that this is validating
+- \[models\] `Object` - Optionally, the models that are defined as part of this Swagger API definition
+- validationObj `Object` - The validation object that is defined as part of this Swagger API definition

+**Returns**: `Array` - An empty Array if the <tt>value</tt> was "nothing" and not required, else an arraycontaining an object with either an error property (which contains an Array of Error objects)or a value property that contains the value, parsed successfully if validation knows how, else the value unmodified.
 <a name="Validation.ParamTypes.Validate_Header"></a>